Theagle97/Devy-Masters/README.md

 ## __Section II - League Dues__ ##

 ### TeamStake ###
-- The dues will be paid through teamstake.com
+- The dues will be paid through Teamstake

 ### Entry Fee ###
 - The Entry Fee for the league is $25 per season.
 With two seasons required upfront.